-Company, (ii) interests in the subordinated portion of the Company's securitizations debt, or (iii) interests in wholly owned entity subsidiaries that hold the Company's loans held for investment.
-The Company is the borrower or guarantor of each of the Financing Agreements (excluding the Warehouse Lines of Credit).
+Some of the Company's Financing Agreements are collateralized by (i) assignments of specific loans, preferred equity or a pool of loans held for investment or loans held for sale owned by the Company, (ii) interests in the subordinated portion of the Company's securitization debt, or (iii) interests in wholly owned entity subsidiaries that hold the Company's loans held for investment.
+The Company is the borrower or guarantor under each of the Financing Agreements.
 Generally, the Company partially offsets interest rate risk by matching the interest index of loans held for investment with the Secured Funding Agreements used to fund them.
-The Company's Financing Agreements contain various affirmative and negative covenants and provisions regarding events of default that are normal and customary for similar financing arrangements.
+The Company's Financing Agreements contain various affirmative and negative covenants, including negative pledges, and provisions regarding events of default that are normal and customary for similar financing arrangements.